spurs v bolton wanderers match reports

 24.02.1962 Spurs were in the midst of a busy spell when they met Bolton in this First Division game at White Hart Lane.

 Two days before Tottenham met Dukla Prague, they faced Bolton and the visitors took the early initiative.
-Fred Hill struck the bar and the goalpost, but it was Spurs who took the lead with Bobby Smith's 34th minute volley finishing off a neat chipped pass from John White.
+Freddie Hill struck the bar and the goalpost, but it was Spurs who took the lead with Bobby Smith's 34th minute volley finishing off a neat chipped pass from John White.
 However, Hill did find the back of the net shortly afterwards to make it 1-1 after being set free by Ron McGarry.

 Hill was on the mark again in the 54th minute to give Wanderers the lead as he crashed in a 30 yard left foot shot, but Spurs responded with White the creator once more, this time setting up Jimmy Greaves with ten minutes left on the clock.